 Expected volatility.
-Given the Company's limited historical stock price volatility data, the expected volatility assumption is based on volatilities of a peer group of similar companies whose share prices are publicly available.
+Given the Company's limited historical stock price volatility data, the expected volatility assumption is based on volatilities of a peer group of similar companies whose share prices are publicly available, including the Company's historical volatility, weighted by years of available trading data within the expected term.
 The peer group was developed based on companies in the biotechnology industry.
 The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own stock price becomes available.

 Expected term.
 The expected term represents the period of time that options are expected to be outstanding.
-Because the Company does not have historical exercise behavior, it determines the expected life assumption using the simplified method, for employees, which is an average of the contractual term of the option and its vesting period.
+Because the Company does not have sufficient historical exercise behavior to provide a reasonable basis upon which to estimate the expected term, it determines the expected life assumption using the simplified method, for employees, which is an average of the contractual term of the option and its vesting period.
 The expected term for nonemployee options is generally the contractual term.